-UPDATE 2-Schneider Electric expands in North America with Asco deal, raises revenue target
+CORRECTED-UPDATE 2-Schneider Electric expands in North America with Asco deal, raises revenue target (July 27)

 * H1 adjusted EBITA EUR 1.72 bln vs. EUR 1.62 bln estimate

-* Shares rise 4 pct (Adds analyst quote, details)
+* Shares rise 4 pct

 By Alan Charlish